WTCN-computational-anatomy-group/shape-toolbox/README.md

 ## Standalone release

+> TODO - there's no such release yet

 We provided compiled command line routines that can be used without Matlab license.
 To use them, you must:
 - Install [Matlab runtime](https://uk.mathworks.com/products/compiler/matlab-runtime.html)
 - Download your [platform release](https://github.com/WTCN-computational-anatomy-group/shape-toolbox/releases)